radzisz/GAS-unzip/README.md

 # Overview

-**This is a GAS library for unzipping a Zip file protected by a password using Google Apps Script.**
+**This is a GAS library for unzipping a Zip file protected by a password using Google Apps Script - v8 engine.**

 <a name="description"></a>